goodrobots/devFrame/docs/_docs/07-base-frame.md

 ### 4.2 Box End Bottom
 - Roll the entire assembly over and repeat for bottom frame tubes.

+Note -- We build this with extra top tube length extending out the front and bottom tubes sticking out the rear.
+This is to provide extra room to mount gear beyond both front and rear box ends.
+You can change this later if desired.
+{: .notice--primary}

 ![Install Box Tubes]({{ site.baseurl }}/assets/images/basic-frame/box-tubes-04.jpeg){: width="60%" .align-center}
 When you are done with this step you should have a nearly complete base frame as pictured (Yes, it's updside down.
-For next step.
-Duh.)
+For next step.)

 ## Step 5 - Install Landing Gear

 ![Install Landing Gear]({{ site.baseurl }}/assets/images/basic-frame/landing-gear-01.jpeg){: width="60%" .align-center}
+In this step we will install the Landing Gear.
+They are optional if you do not need the ground clearance, but we have found them to be very good at keeping wet grass out of electronics and sensors.
+You will need:
+- Base Frame Assembly from last step
+- (2) Landing Gear
+- (4) Landing Gear Cap TPU (optional, but really help make it bounce better)
+- (4) #4 x 1/2in Pan Head Screw
+- #1 Phillips screwdriver

 ![Install Landing Gear]({{ site.baseurl }}/assets/images/basic-frame/landing-gear-02.jpeg){: width="60%" .align-center}
+- We will do this one end at a time.
+Make sure your Base Frame is upside down.
+- Place a #4 x 1/2in screw through each of the two holes on a Landing Gear
+- Align the screws with the holes in the bottom a Box End.
+Either one.
+- Tighten the screws.
+- Repeat for other Box End and Landing Gear.
+- Flip it over and admire your work!

+## Base Frame Complete
 ![Complete Base Frame]({{ site.baseurl }}/assets/images/basic-frame/base-frame-complete.jpeg){: width="80%" .align-center}
+Congrats!
+Grab your favorite beverage on admire your work.
+You have just built a base frame.
+The really cool thing is building another size or config is the same.
+Just change the length of tubes as required.
+In the next section we will start loading it up with gear.